 Setting the Table

 Especially for the holidays, a pop of color is needed to add exuberance to the table.
-This can be accomplished through linens.
-If you plan to use bright pieces of tableware or elaborate floral arrangements, the traditional white tablecloth is also a sufficient option.
+This can be accomplished through linen napkins.
+If you plan to use bright pieces of tableware or elaborate candle and floral arrangements, the traditional white tablecloth is also a sufficient option.
 There are no rules in picking a color; personal preference is always the best way to go.
 However, some thought should be given to choosing a tablecloth over placemats and/or a runner.

 The tablecloth originated in ancient Rome and was called a mantele.
 It essentially functioned as a large napkin and was often used to clean the hands at the end of a meal.
 In medieval times, tablecloths became more elaborate and displayed a person’s wealth and social status.
 By the 16th century, tablecloths became even more intricate and delicate; the use of small personal napkins became popular solely for the protection of these tablecloths.

 In early 18th-century England, doilies (named after D’Oyley, a London draper) were invented to showcase the beautiful wooden tables of the era.
 These eventually gave rise to the creation and use of placemats and runners.
 If you want to display the surface of your table, use placemats and/or a runner in place of the traditional tablecloth.

 When adding the finishing touches to your table, don’t forget to add your cloth napkins, which should match or complement your tablecloth, runner, and/or placemats.
 These can be rolled into a napkin ring and placed on dinner plates or folded in a triangle and placed to the left of your place setting.